-The new year is almost here, which means it’s time to buckle down and get started on your resolutions.
-If your resolutions involve weight loss or healthy eating this means setting nutritional goals and being consistent.
+The new year is almost here, so it’s time to buckle down and get started on your resolutions.
+If your resolutions involve weight loss or healthy eating, this means setting nutritional goals and being consistent.
 Changing eating patterns can be challenging, but with dedication and a few easy tips, you can stick to your plan and nutrition goals.

 Here’s everything you need to know about setting and maintaining nutritional goals in the new year.